p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement DO6

-An operation which refers to the current operation in it's `previous` field MUST be sorted next.
+An operation which refers to the current operation in its `previous` field MUST be sorted next.

 :::